 This unique accommodation offers beautiful mountain views, a garden, barbecue facilities, and a terrace.
 There’s also a hot tub that guests can enjoy, as well as free WiFi and private parking.
 It is truly the perfect relaxing nature getaway.

-This 4-star hotel was the original home of the Drambuie whisky liqueur and each room is themed after a Drambuie tartan.
-On-site, you’ll find a bar that offers homemade cuisine as well as a restaurant that provides stunning views over Broadford Bay.
+TOP LUXURY STAY: Broadford Hotel (⭐️ 8.4) This 4-star hotel was the original home of the Drambuie whisky liqueur and each room is themed after a Drambuie tartan.
+On-site, you’ll find a bar that offers homemade cuisine and a restaurant with stunning views of Broadford Bay.

-This hotel faces the beachfront in Broadford, which means its rooms offer gorgeous sea views.
-There’s also a restaurant and bar on-site, as well as free WiFi.
-There’s a flat-screen TV inside each room and à la carte breakfast options every morning.
+MOST SCENIC STAY: Hebridean Inn (⭐️ 8.3) This hotel faces the beachfront in Broadford, with rooms that offer gorgeous sea views.
+There’s also a restaurant and bar on-site, a flat-screen TV inside each room, and à la carte breakfast options every morning.

-This hotel is considered very affordable and has rooms with free WiFi.
+TOP BUDGET PICK: Broadford House (⭐️ 8.0) This affordable hotel has very spacious and clean rooms.
 The twin rooms have a shared bathroom, while the other rooms have an ensuite bathroom.
-The rooms are very spacious and clean, and there are some great restaurants a short walk away.
+There are also great restaurants a short walk away.

 9. EDINBANE — The Best Places to Stay in Isle of Skye for Food & a Quiet Countryside Retreat